pal1000/mesa-dist-win/buildscript/readme.md

 LLVM must be built in install mode.
 This build script does it automatically or you can look [here](https://wiki.qt.io/MesaLlvmpipe).
 - [S3 texture compresion library source code](https://cgit.freedesktop.org/~mareko/libtxc_dxtn/)

 S3 texture compression library is optional.
 Build it only if you need it.
 It implements GL_EXT_texture_compression_s3tc and GL_EXT_texture_compression_DXT1.
 You will need [git](https://git-scm.com/) to download S3 texture compression library source code.
+It is also recommended that before building Mesa to modify inside Mesa source code in src/gallium/drivers/llvmpipe/lp_tex_sample.h the value of LP_USE_TEXTURE_CACHE to 1.
+It should become

+`#define LP_USE_TEXTURE_CACHE 1`

+This will improve S3 texture compression performance significantly.

 - [CMake 32 and 64 bit](https://cmake.org/download/#latest);